tarsqi/ttk/docs/notes/python3.md

     return True
 ```

-Now all unit tests pass (except for the one GUTime test) and the regression tests are back in line as well.
+Now all unit tests pass (except for that one pesky GUTime test) and the Evita regression tests are back in line as well.